Terms we use in pricing

 A system maps to an “org” in cloud.gov and Cloud Foundry.

 “Support” is support to use the platform as intended, on a best-effort basis.
-We have no existing service-level agreement.
-We plan to always publish metrics that give agencies the ability to make an informed choice about whether to use cloud.gov or an alternative PaaS solution based on our actual track record.
+We have no existing service-level agreement (SLA).
+We publish metrics that give agencies the ability to make an informed choice about whether to use cloud.gov or an alternative PaaS solution based on our actual track record.

 The “access package” component covers access to the cloud.gov Platform as a Service (PaaS) and support for it to stay up and available in its current form, as well as expanded over time.
-The access package component is paid 12 months at a time, and scales along with the number of systems being hosted and the impact level of the systems being launched on the platform, as defined by Federal Information Processing Standard (FIPS) 199.
+The access package component is invoiced monthly, and scales along with the number of systems being hosted and the impact level of the systems being launched on the platform, as defined by Federal Information Processing Standard (FIPS) 199.

 Resource usage quota